jsmoriss/jsm-show-term-meta/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Added a `trim()` to the returned table row id after successful delete, in case the returned value is corrupted by a leading/trailing space.
+	* Added a `trim()` to the returned CSS id after successful delete, in case the value is corrupted with a space or newline.
 * **Bugfixes**
 	* None.
 * **Developer Notes**